buidohuy99/Side-Projects/README.md

 # OpenGL 2D TileMap rendering
 - Used OpenGL, C++ and SDL2
 - Render tilemap and scroll around with camera
-- Currently on hold, will comeback when free from projects from school
+- Probably will never come back, I'm burned out
 - How to run :
 > 1. Open .sln file in Visual Studio
 > 2. Navigate Project > Properties > Configuration Properties